rahulstox/planora/client/src/components/TravelCountdownTimer/README.md

 ## 📄 License

-This component is part of the TravelGrid project and follows the same licensing terms.
+This component is part of the planora project and follows the same licensing terms.

 ## 🤝 Contributing

 To contribute to the TravelCountdownTimer:

 1. Fork the repository
 2. Create a feature branch
 3. Implement your changes